 Guernsey publishes house price information on a quarterly basis.
-The figure published for the Guernsey "Local" market is the mean of transaction prices excluding the top and bottom $2\frac{1}{2}$ %.
-This mean is not "mix-adjusted", i.e. it does not take into account the particular mix of properties sold in each period, and as such is not strictly comparable with the Jersey methodology.
+Historically, average Guernsey "local" market house prices were calculated using a mean average of a truncated ("top and tailed") distribution of house price transactions.
+In the third quarter of 2006 the methodology was changed, to be based on the median value of the un-truncated distribution.
+However, the resulting average (median) does not take into account the particular mix of properties sold in each period and as such is not strictly comparable with the Jersey methodology.